sakhtar1/automation_wm/README.md

 1. Clone the repository
 2. Bundle install
-3. On the terminal, cd to directory
-4. On terminal type "ruby test.rb" to run the signup script
+3. On terminal type "ruby test.rb" to run the signup script